Table of Contents

-If the patient cannot stand up (i.e., an intensive care unit patient), one should aim to obtain a decubitus film, if possible.
-The main sign to look for on a decubitus view chest x-ray in a free-flowing pleural effusion is layering of the effusion.
+If the patient cannot stand up (i.e., an intensive care unit patient), obtain a decubitus film, if possible, to visualize the layering of the effusion.
 Layering happens because of the gravitational pull on the fluid.
 A decubitus view can detect as little as 15 ml of free fluid in the pleural space.

 Limitations of Plain Radiography in the Detection of Free-Flowing Pleural Effusion

-Because of these limitations, chest computed tomography (CT) and chest ultrasonography were evaluated for use in the detection and characterization of pleural effusions.
+Because of these limitations, chest computed tomography (CT) and chest ultrasonography were evaluated for detecting and characterizing pleural effusions.

 Computed Tomography Scanning of the Chest for Free-Flowing Pleural Effusion

-Nowadays, computed tomography is considered the golden-standard for detecting free-flowing pleural effusions.
+Currently, computed tomography is the golden-standard for detecting free-flowing pleural effusions.
 In theory, any pleural effusion, regardless of size, should be detectable on a chest CT.
-Therefore, whenever in doubt, the physician should obtain a chest CT to reliably exclude the presence of pleural effusion in a patient.
+Therefore, a chest CT will reliably confirm pleural effusion in a patient.

-Unfortunately, computed tomography has its own limitations.
-While CT can detect virtually any pleural effusion, the differentiation of pleural effusions per etiology is very difficult with this imaging technique.
-Additionally, CT uses a significant amount of radiation which might be considered inappropriate for children or pregnant women.
+Unfortunately, CT has its own limitations; it can detect virtually any pleural effusion, but the differentiating pleural effusions per etiology is very difficult.
+Additionally, CT uses a significant amount of radiation, which might be considered inappropriate for children or pregnant women.

 The detection rate of a pleural effusion by physical examination was 61%, whereas an anterior-posterior chest radiograph only detected 47% of the pleural effusions.
 An anterior-posterior chest view was used here because the patients were not ambulatory.
-On the other hand, the detection rate of pleural effusion by pleural ultrasonography was as high as 93 %.
+On the other hand, the pleural effusion detection rate using pleural ultrasonography was as high as 93%.
 In this study, computed tomography was used as the gold standard to define true positives.